Last updated:

 IALS Library holds selected Council of Europe documentation, where it is of legal interest; we also have relevant commentary in books and journals.
 Other libraries which hold Council of Europe documentation include the British Library and the LSE Library.

 The Council of Europe was founded in 1949 by the Statute of the Council of Europe.
-The Statute is available on the CoE website, together with details of signatures, ratifications, declarations and reservations, and a summary of key points.
+The Statute is available on thCoE website, together with details of signatures, ratifications, declarations, reservations, and a summary of key points.

 The Statute was officially published as the first document in the CoE's European Treaty Series (ETS 1).
 It also appears in the UK Treaty Series (TS 51, 1949) and the United Nations Treaty Series (87 UNTS 103).
-All these series are held at IALS Library.
+All these series are held by IALS Library.

-Council of Europe treaties appear in the United Kingdom Treaty Series (UKTS) and the United Nations Treaty Series (UNTS), both of which are held at IALS.
-The UKTS and UNTS are available free online (see UK Treaties Online and UN Treaty Collection) and the UNTS is also on the subscription database HeinOnline.
+Council of Europe treaties appear in the United Kingdom Treaty Series (UKTS) and the United Nations Treaty Series (UNTS) as well as the ETS/CETS, both of which are held at IALS.
+The UKTS and UNTS are also online, in UK Treaties Online and the UN Treaty Collection, and the UNTS is on the subscription database HeinOnline as well.

 European Convention on Human Rights (ECHR)